-Contract status: Set to become unrestricted free agent on July 1.
+Contract status: Became unrestricted free agent on July 1.
 The Heat have Haslem’s Bird rights, so they can exceed the salary cap to re-sign him up to his maximum salary.

-What to know?: If Haslem wants to return, he’ll be back on a minimum contract again.
+What to know?: If Haslem wants to return, he’ll be back on a minimum contract again worth about $2.4 million.
 But does he want to continue his NBA career?
-Dwyane Wade and Udonis Haslem have both made it clear they haven’t decided if they want to return for a 16th season.
-Retirement is definitely an option for Haslem, especially since he sees that his time as a consistent contributor is over with the Heat.
+Dwyane Wade and Haslem have both made it clear they haven’t decided if they want to return for a 16th season.
+Retirement is definitely an option for Haslem, especially since he’s seen his playing time dwindle in recent years with the Heat.
 Haslem has played 202 minutes in 30 games over the past two seasons.
 His primary role now is team captain, as he’s looked at as the locker room leader.
 Is that enough to pull Haslem in for another season?

 Season stats: Averaged 10.8 points on 50.3 percent shooting, 4.9 rebounds and a career-high 3.8 assists in 73 regular-season games (41 starts).
 In the playoffs, Johnson averaged a stat line of 12.4 points, 6.0 rebounds, 4.8 assists, 1.2 steals and 1.2 blocks.

 Contract status: Set to make $14.7 million in 2018-19, which is the second year of a four-year, $60 million free-agent deal he signed with the Heat last summer.
 Johnson is due $15.3 million in 2019-20 and has a player option worth $16 million in 2020-21.